Have you ever filled out security questions for a bank or online website and seen the prompt:

-2. Can I text with a toll free vanity number?
+2. Can I text with a vanity number?

 3. Can I customize the caller ID name on my vanity number?

-You can take it one step further with your vanity number by registering your business name as your caller ID, a feature known as CNAM.
-CNAM is short for Caller ID name, and consists of the phone number and name that appears when calls are made from your phone numbers.
+You can take your vanity phone number a step further by registering your business name as your caller ID.
+This is known as a CNAM, or Caller ID name.
+Your CNAM consists of the phone number and name that appears when calls are made from your phone numbers.

-While it’s possible to get a vanity number from your local area code, toll free numbers takes things a step further, proving that you take branding seriously, down to the tiniest details.
-On top of that, local numbers are more limited, and thus finding the exact vanity number you want might not be possible.
+While it’s possible to get a vanity number from your local area code, toll-free numbers are more instantly memorable and recognizable.
+On top of that, local numbers can be more limited, and thus finding the exact vanity number you want might not be possible.

 5. What makes a good vanity number?

 Another idea is embracing repetition.
 Repeating digits might not spell anything out, but they are extremely easy to remember.
-Think of those Cellino and Barnes commercials —800-888-8888— the number doesn’t spell an actual word, but it’s easy to remember, something that is reinforced further with a jingle.
+Think of those Cellino and Barnes commercials —800-888-8888— the number doesn’t spell an actual word, but it’s certainly easy to remember, and reinforced further by their signature jingle.